Research roundup: Treating depression in older adults

 By Practice Research and Policy staff

 Jan.
-17, 2013—Changing life circumstances and increasing physical disability associated with aging contribute to depression among older adults.
+31, 2013—Changing life circumstances and increased number of chronic illnesses associated with aging contribute to depression among older adults.
 As the median age in the U.S. increases, more attention needs to be paid to treating depression within this demographic.

 Psychologists need a variety of effective treatments for depression among this population so that care can be appropriately targeted to meet individual needs.

 Recent research on different treatment approaches, along with practical implications, is outlined in this article.